-The purpose of this degree is to provide a degree goal for students who choose to follow a course of study designed to give the student the option of obtaining employment in business.
+The purpose of this degree is to provide a degree goal for students who chose to follow a course of study designed to give the student the option of obtaining employment in business.

-Upon the completion of the curriculum with a grade point average of 2.00 (C), the student is awarded an Associate in Science-Business Degree/Financial Management.
+Upon completion of the curriculum with a grade point average of 2.00 (C), the student is awarded an Associate in Science (Business/Financial Management) Degree.

-Students who know they wish to pursue a four-year degree and want to meet general education requirements of transfer institutions should pursue the A.A. degree.
+Students who know they wish to pursue a four-year degree and want to meet general education requirements of transfer institutions should pursue the A.A.
+Degree.